TheArturthur/CoppermindScraper/Cosmere/Steris.md

 ## Appearance and Personality

 >“*I’ve learned to fake being normal, but lists of prepared comments and jokes can only take me so far.
 People can sense that I’m not being authentic - that I don’t like the things they like or think the way they do.*”
-\-Steris to Wax[5]
+\-Steris to Wax[6]

 For more images, see [[Steris Harms/Gallery\|/Gallery]].
-Steris has blond hair, which is usually pulled up into a bun.
+Steris has blonde hair, which is usually pulled up into a bun.
 She often wears a stern or cool expression.
 Steris carefully crafts her outfits so that she keeps up with the current fashions, neither ahead of or behind the curve.
 Because she is autistic, Steris often feels disconnected from those around her.
 She often describes herself as boring, and mentions several times that others find it difficult to spend much time with her.
 As a member of Wax’s close circle, Steris often feels as though she has nothing to contribute to their heroics.
 During the hunt for the [[Bands of Mourning\|Bands of Mourning]], Steris gives herself a 7/100 usefulness rating.
+Steris doesn’t often stay up late.
 Steris copes with her disconnection by being as prepared and thorough as humanly possible.
 She always carries at least one notebook, in which she keeps multiple lists.
 Steris has compiled lists of witty comments to use during conversation, unsavory people to invite to her wedding, and on one occasion a twenty-seven page list of things to bring on a spontaneous trip.
 Steris is known to prepare exhaustive plans and backup plans, and backup backup plans, and to pack in accordance with those plans, bringing extra steel or guns for Wax to use and on one occasion gouging a hiding place for a brass medallion out of her notebook.
 Steris is very intelligent and dedicated to what she views as her duties.
 She puts an enormous amount of effort into learning everything she can about the players and moving parts of [[Elendel\|Elendel]] society, and takes her responsibilities as a head of House Ladrian very seriously, even to the point of reviewing the house finances in an effort to recover three missing clips.
 Her dedication to and interest in what Wax views as meaningless and boring tasks inspires him to greater dedication to his own responsibilities as High Lord Ladrian.
 Steris is given to moments of deep reflection and poetic expression, as well as moments of surprising honesty.
 She speaks formally most of the time, except with Wayne, whom she does not respect at all.
 Steris likes soda water.